JohnnyRacket/snowflake-id/README.md

 122k requests in 11.01s, 22.3 MB read
 ```

 What do these mean?
 When testing serving back only the string 'hello world!' the avg Req/Sec was `11464` meaning this it is only around 3% slower to generate snowflake ids and serve them than to serve static text.
-Essentially http framework will be the main bottleneck in serving ids.
+Essentially the http framework will be the main bottleneck in serving ids.
 This is why fastify was chosen, as it seems to have the best throughput for a js http library.